-Of the above £415m amounts owed by other group companies £292m are deposit agreements with group companies that have an expiry date agreed upon written notice at an interest of 1 month LIBID LIBOR.
-The directors have decided that this balance will not be called upon for a period of less than 12 months from the date of signing the financial statements.
+Of the above £436m amounts owed by other group companies £42m are deposit agreements with group companies that have an expiry date agreed upon written notice at an interest of 1 month SONIA.
+The remainder of the amounts owed by group have no set repayment date but are repayable on demand.
+The directors have decided that these balances will not be called upon for a period of less than 12 months from the date of signing the financial statements therefore all of the amounts owed by other group companies are expected to be received in more than one year.